piccard21/npm-es6-webpack-skeleton/README.md

     * the title of the development-server page

 * includeLodash
-    * a really nice [utility-library](https://lodash.com/), but you don't have to include the whole thing, you can use cherry-picking for example
+    * a really nice [utility-library](https://lodash.com/), but you don't have to import/require the whole thing, you can use cherry-picking as well

 ```
 const get = require('lodash/get');